Natural disasters

 Hawaii is covered in snow.

 Hawaii's tallest peaks got a touch of winter magic on Friday, December 1st.
-A Kona weather system that brought to the lower lands painted the mountain tops with a beautiful layer of .
+A Kona system that brought rain to the lower lands painted the mountain tops with a beautiful layer of .
 This snowy spectacle graced the summits of Big Island's highest mountains, Mauna Kea and Mauna Loa, standing majestically at nearly 14,000 feet above sea level.
 Friday saw about five inches of snowfall, turning these volcanic giants into a winter wonderland.
-While on Mauna Kea, a dormant , and Mauna Loa, an active one, is not a rare sight, it's always a breathtaking reminder of nature's diverse beauty.
+While on Mauna Kea, a dormant volcano, and Mauna Loa, an active one, is not a rare sight, it's always a breathtaking reminder of nature's diverse beauty.
 Back in 2016, these peaks were blanketed with about two feet of , creating a truly enchanting scene.

 Cumbria